oriondor/-REST-Social-Network/readme.md

 Also you should export some environment variables that are in env.txt file.
 To run website - simply do flask run
 To run interactions - python interactions.py

+DATABASE
+This API uses MongoDB.
+In order to connect your database, create config.py file and add line "mongo_uri='path/to/database'"